Twinstead

-Twinstead is a village and a civil parish in the Braintree District, in the English county of Essex.
-It was once part of the Hinckford Hundred, which is a subdivision of a county and has its own court.
-In the 1870s, Twinstead was described as:
+Twinstead is a village and civil parish in the Braintree district of Essex, England.
+At the 2021 census the parish had a population of 154.
+Twinstead shares a grouped parish council with the neighbouring parishes of Great Henny, Little Henny, and Middleton, called The Hennys, Middleton and Twinstead Parish Council.

-"TWINSTEAD.
-Acres, 1,008.
-Real property, £2,179.
-Houses, 48.
-T. Hall is the seat of B. Sparrow, Esq.
-The living is a rectory in the diocese of Rochester.
-Value, £250.* Patron, the Lord Chancellor."Today, the village is made up of many farms, a riding school, a manor house and an Essex Volvo's business.
+Today, the village is made up of many farms, a riding school, a manor house and an Essex Volvo's business.
 It has one place of worship which is the Church of St John the Evangelist, which is a Grade II* listed building.

-The Church
+The church

 On this site it is the fourth church to be built, the first being ruined in 1790, the second being pulled down, the third having been deemed as having "no ecclesiastical character": finally a fourth rebuild was necessary.
 The church was built in 1859-60, it reflects the influence of William Butterfield and was designed by Henry Woodyer.
 It is comparable to the model church of All Saints’, Margaret Street.
 The exterior is made from red bricks with stone dressings, however the interior is far more richly decorated.
 Black and red brickwork runs along each wall with orange-brown lattice above it.
 The church's Victorian design distinguishes it from those in the surrounding area.
 However, the bell is the oldest part of the church dating back to the early 16th century, which was then rehung in 1976.
 What makes it even more special is that: “Twinstead Church is thought to be one of only three churches in England featuring three equal arches of stone in the entrance to the chancel from the nave and certainly the only one if its kind in a rural setting.”